pd-projects/hugo-puredata.info/README.md

 # LICENSE
-This project is licensed under the BSD-3 license (see [LICENSE.md](./LICENSE.md) for the full text.
+This project is licensed under the BSD-3 license (see [LICENSE.md](./LICENSE.md) for the full text).